 The UK Government’s policy is to follow the advice of the Chief Scientific Advisor and the Chief Medical Officer of England; accordingly, the UK has not banned flights or restricted travel to or from any country.

 At present, if you are a resident or visitor travelling to England, you will be required to complete an online locator form to supply contact details, travel details and the UK address of where you may be required to self-isolate for 14 days.
 Note: Visitors from some countries are exempt from this 2-week quarantine requirement, but nonetheless they must provide their journey and contact details in advance.
 See this page for a list of those countries currently exempted.

 Please contact OSAP at [email protected] for assistance with this locator form, which must be completed prior to departing your home country.
-The UK Government will review this quarantine every three weeks, but it is important to note that we expect it to end well in advance of the Michaelmas Term.
+The UK Government will review this quarantine every three weeks.

 If you are an OSAP student affected by a travel ban, you will be able to stay in OSAP accommodation for as long as necessary (although you should check in with your home university regularly and follow their advice at all times).